bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/types.md

 declare module 'bootstrap-vue-next/dist/src/types' {
   export interface BaseColorVariant {
-    'purple': unknown // we use unknown type because it does not matter here }
+    purple: unknown // we use unknown type because it does not matter here }
   export interface BaseButtonVariant {
     // there is no need to add "purple" (it inherits from BaseColorVariant)